vaxerski/XConsole/README.md

  ## RenderSystem
  *Accessed through a provided g_pRenderSystem pointer.*

- *PrintAt* - Prints a given string at a given coordinate.
+ `printAt` - Prints a given string at a given coordinate.
 <br/><br/>
  ## Vector2D
- *Normalize* - Normalizes the Vector and returns the scale of normalization.
+ `normalize` - Normalizes the Vector and returns the scale of normalization.
 <br/>
 <br/>